Skip to content

 1. Create a package

-2. Upload one or more files to the package
+2. Upload one or more files and attach them to the package

 3. Monitor processing status